TBR-Development/RuneMetrics-App/README.md

 ---

-🧑‍⚖️ This is an unofficial application and not published or supported by Google, LLC.
+🧑‍⚖️ This is an unofficial application and not published or supported by Jagex.
 Intended for personal and educational purposes.
 I am liable for nothing.

 [GONATIVE]: https://gonative.io/share/qybzoe

 [MOBILE_SCREENSHOT]: https://user-images.githubusercontent.com/17615050/258685135-32d2aab6-5a12-435c-b1af-d08415635703.png

-[ICON]: res/icon.png
+[ICON]: icon.png